 - Patio: Right outside the door is a small bistro table and two chairs.
 Extended walls separate the rooms for a little more privacy.

 - Door: Opens with a brass key.
 The entrance has a small lip which can be a little bit of a barrier for some, especially when trying to close the door.
-The door’s security chain-lock has not be lowered and some may have difficulty reaching it.
+The door’s security chain lock has not been lowered and some may have difficulty reaching it.

 - Closet: The closet is located in the dresser cabinet next to the television.
 The bar was not lowered for easier access.

-- Description: The Skyland Resort is about a 10-15 minute drive north from Big Meadows Lodge.
-It was created in the late 1880s before Shenandoah became a national park as a retreat for the wealthy, but since then the resort has seen a few renovations that includes more accessibility.
+- Description: The Skyland Resort is about a 10-15 minute drive north of Big Meadows Lodge.
+It was created in the late 1880s before Shenandoah became a national park as a retreat for the wealthy, but since then the resort has seen a few renovations that include more accessibility.
 Pathways are well paved.
 (See Skyland Resort Map.)